 Adding or improving fertility benefits at your organization can make a profound difference to your employees struggling to build their families.
-In 2022, 61% of employers1 with 500 or more employees provided some fertility insurance coverage.
+In 2022, 61% of employers with 500 or more employees offered some fertility insurance coverage1.
 Additionally, 58% of benefits specialists believe not offering fertility benefits is discriminatory.

-Small to medium-sized businesses can have a hard enough time providing health insurance, let alone comprehensive fertility benefits.
-However, considering that fertility methods cost tens of thousands of dollars, it’s easy to see the appeal of a company of any size that’s willing to help foot the bill.
+Small to medium-sized businesses can have difficulty providing health insurance, not to mention comprehensive fertility benefits.
+But, considering that fertility methods cost tens of thousands of dollars, it’s easy to see the appeal of a company of any size that’s willing to help foot the bill.

-In this blog, we’ll go over why you should offer fertility and pregnancy-related benefits, common fertility benefits that employees want, and how you can cover the cost with an integrated health reimbursement arrangement or a stipend.
+In this blog post, we’ll go over why you should offer fertility and pregnancy-related benefits, common fertility benefits that employees want, and how you can cover the cost with an integrated health reimbursement arrangement or a stipend.

 Why you should offer fertility benefits

 Offering comprehensive fertility benefits is critical for organizations striving to be more inclusive.
-After all, fertility is not just a women’s issue.
+After all, fertility isn’t just a women’s issue.

-Family-planning benefits should meet the needs of employees of any orientation and gender identity to be truly inclusive, including same-sex couples, LGBTQ+ employees, and male staff members.
-This benefit should also extend to single parents, as an infertility diagnosis isn’t bound by marital status.
+Family-planning benefits should meet the needs of employees of any orientation and gender identity to be genuinely inclusive, including same-sex couples, LGBTQ+ employees, and male staff members.
+This benefit should also extend to single parents, as an infertility diagnosis can affect any individual regardless of marital status.

 Additionally, fertility benefits are becoming a top consideration in today’s job market.
-One study2 found that 88% of employees said they would switch jobs to get fertility coverage.
+A Carrot Fertility study2 found that 88% of employees said they would switch jobs to get fertility coverage.
 61% of employees with fertility benefits also reported greater company loyalty and improved workplace culture.

 With these stats, it’s easy to see that fertility coverage can help employers recruit and retain top talent.